Izeh

 Izeh has mines of rocks and minerals.
-It is famous for its dam and ancient monuments that are located in Kul-e Farah, Eshkaft-e Salman, Khongazhdar, Tagh e Tavileh, Shir-e Sangi (Stone Lion cemetery), Shahsavar relief, Khong e Kamalvand, Khong e Ajdar, Khong e Yaralivand, ghalesard village (Qalesard), and Sheyvand relief.
+It is famous for its dam and ancient monuments that are located in Kul-e Farah, Eshkaft-e Salman, Khongazhdar, Tagh-e Tavileh, Shir-e Sangi (Stone Lion cemetery), Shahsavar relief, Khong-e Kamalvand, Khong-e Azhdar, Khong-e Yaralivand, Ghalesard village (Qalesard), and Sheyvand relief.

 Demographics

 Language

-The majority of the population in Izeh speaks the Bakhtiari dialect of the Luri language.
+The majority of the population in Izeh speaks the Persian Bakhtiari dialect of the Luri language.

 Population

 At the time of the 2006 National Census, the city's population was 103,695 in 20,127 households.
 The following census in 2011 counted 117,093 people in 27,084 households.
 The 2016 census measured the population of the city as 119,399 people in 30,066 households.

 Climate

 Izeh has a Hot-summer Mediterranean climate (Köppen Csa) with scorching, rainless summers and comfortable, somewhat wet winters with cold and often freezing mornings.